 From intense workout regimens to extreme fitness challenges, the fitness industry has seen a surge in trends that push individuals to their physical limits.
-While exercise is important for maintaining a healthy lifestyle, these extreme trends can often lead to overexertion, injuries, and an unhealthy obsession with body image.
-The pressure to achieve unrealistic fitness goals can create an unhealthy relationship with exercise and take a toll on physical and mental well-being.
+While exercise is essential for maintaining a healthy lifestyle, these extreme trends can often lead to overexertion, injuries, and an unhealthy obsession with body image.
+The pressure to achieve unrealistic fitness goals can create an unhealthy relationship with exercise and affect physical and mental well-being.

 8. Excessive Use of Phones While Driving or Meeting People

-It’s very uncomfortable driving behind someone more engaged with their phone or in front of them at the restaurant.
+Driving behind someone more engaged with their phone or in front of them at the restaurant is very uncomfortable.
 While driving, they’re talking, texting, taking selfies, and hardly paying attention to the traffic around them.
 They use the red light to extend their conversation, barely moving until the green light is about to change and may cross over the double line, posing a danger to those around them.
-Then there are those who keep their eyes on their phones when you meet them for lunch.
+Then, some keep their eyes on their phones when you meet them for lunch.
 Rudeness galore.

 9. Excessive Wellness Rituals

 The wellness industry has exploded with an abundance of self-care rituals and practices.
-While taking care of one’s physical and mental health is necessary, the pressure to engage in overwhelming wellness trends can lead to a sense of inadequacy and self-judgment.
+While caring for one’s physical and mental health is necessary, the pressure to engage in overwhelming wellness trends can lead to inadequacy and self-judgment.
 From expensive detox programs to elaborate morning routines, the constant pursuit of wellness perfection can be exhausting and financially burdensome, leaving many overwhelmed and stressed.

 10. Fear of Missing Out (FOMO)